yjlo123/runtime-tutorial/raw.md

 Let's take addition as an example, the sum of the two values `V V` is assigned to the variable `N`, the variable `N` will be created if it has not been defined.

-The `div` instruction works as a floor division, thus the division result is always an integer.
+The `div` command works as a floor division, thus the division result is always an integer.

 Play around with the following examples to get familiar with these arithmetic operations.